oeo/prompts/readme.md

 - paths are relative to archive root

 ## security
+- multiple recipients can decrypt archives
+  - recipients are specified in the `.env` file
-- all files are encrypted using gpg
+- all files are encrypted using `which gpg`
-- private keys never leave your system
+- keys never leave your system
 - archives can be safely stored in git

 ## @todo
-- [x] add support for GPG key passphrase
+- [x] add support for gpg passphrase
 - [ ] restructure so that the ward package can be imported into other projects easily
 - [ ] bin/ward should be smaller in terms of lines of code
 - [ ] dockerize to remove dependency and installation issues